 Rachael and Kelly

-Welcome to the introductory letter of us, Rachael, Kelly and Elijah.
-We live in a tight-knit family community located in a northern neighborhood of Seattle, Washington.
-Our house is a classic craftsman, three floors, with a fully fenced yard where you will often find a little boy, a dog and two black cats romping.
-This is our family.
-Elijah is our two-year old son, Elliott is a four year-old labrador/shepherd mix who loves nothing more than sitting on the porch looking out over her kingdom (the yard) while Poppy and Pierre are our two cat siblings.
-This is where we are now, but let us take you back to the beginning.
+Hi!
+We are Rachael (short hair), Kelly and Elijah (“Eli”).
+We live in a tight-knit family neighborhood located in North Seattle.
+Our house is a classic craftsman, three floors, with a fully fenced yard where you will often find a little boy, a dog and two black cats playing.
+Eli is our two year-old son, Elliott is a four-year-old lab/shepherd mix and Poppy and Pierre are the two black cats.
+Our house is full of love, affection and warmth.
+This is our family today, but let us take you back to the start.

-We have only ever considered the open adoption path.
-It is important to us that our child have a relationship with their birth parents and understand the adoption process.
-Adoption is the foundation of their life’s story and we want them to know that everyone involved is equally important.
+We have only ever considered open adoption for growing our family.
+Eli was adopted through OA&FS, and it’s important to us that our children have a deep understanding of where they come from.
+We view adoption as the foundation of their life’s story and we want them to know that everyone involved is equally important.